scala-network/DefyX/doc/design.md

 ## 2. Virtual machine architecture

-This section describes the design of the DefyX virtual machine (VM).
+This section describes the design of the RandomX virtual machine (VM).

 ### 2.1 Instruction set

-DefyX uses a fixed-length instruction encoding with 8 bytes per instruction.
+RandomX uses a fixed-length instruction encoding with 8 bytes per instruction.
 This allows a 32-bit immediate value to be included in the instruction word.
 The interpretation of the instruction word bits was chosen so that any 8-byte word is a valid instruction.
 This allows for very efficient random program generation (see chapter 1.1.1).

 #### 2.1.1 Instruction complexity

 The VM is a complex instruction set machine that allows both register and memory addressed operands.
-However, each DefyX instructions translates to only 1-7 x86 instructions (1.8 on average).
+However, each RandomX instructions translates to only 1-7 x86 instructions (1.8 on average).
 It is important to keep the instruction complexity relatively low to minimize the efficiency advantage of specialized hardware with a tailored instruction set.

 ### 2.2 Program